nix-community/nixos-avf/README.md

 # Building initial image

-Assuming current folder is the root of this repo, build the following: `nix-build initial.nix -A config.system.build.toplevel`
+Assuming current folder is the root of this repo, build the following: `nix-build initial.nix -A config.system.build.avfImage`

 If the VM fails to start, include `./avf/debug.nix` and view the logs on a debuggable version of Android from the Terminal app (there is no better way currently)